mikjw/digi-el/README.md

 Currently, new `Containers` are declared with input and output counts, with compnents connected by lines to each internally. `Containers` are designed to be flexible and allow encapsulation of components of varying size.
 A `Printer` class takes an outer `Container` as its soure component, checks its outputs and print whatever signals they pass it.

-Currently signals must be introduced to the inputs of an outer container manually using a line connected to each, calling inputting with `receive_signal(signal)`.
+Currently signals must be introduced to the inputs of an outer container manually using lines, calling input `receive_signal(signal)` on each.

 Components built lovingly using TDD with `pytest`.